BIM for Landscape

 We want to revolutionize the way we design urban landscapes by measuring its impact on air quality, store water management, soil condition and plant growth – to improve the wellbeing of people in cities.

-Our research project Landscape Information Modeling (LIM®) is adding a new dimension to Building Information Modeling helping professionals to design nature-based solutions for greener and healthier cities using a data-driven approach.
+Our research project Landscape Information Modelling (LIM®) is adding a new dimension to Building Information Modeling helping professionals to design nature-based solutions for greener and healthier cities using a data-driven approach.